dgasmith/opt_einsum/docs/source/path_finding.rst

 Examining the Path
 ==================

-Now, lets consider the following expression found in a perturbation theory (one of ~5,000 such expressions):
+As an example, consider the following expression found in a perturbation theory (one of ~5,000 such expressions):

 .. code:: python